Brother to Brother | 2004 Sundance Film Festival-Special Jury Prize

 not sure how I found this film, but sure am happy that I did.

 I was looking for a movie to distract my brother who had just started a new program to help him take control of his alcohol consumption.
-The website, LifeBAC.com, offered a different approach to people who wanted to make drinking a choice and not a habit or a need.
+The website offered a different approach to people who wanted to make drinking a choice and not a habit or a need.
 Fortunately, my brother bought in to their program which doesn't label a person an alcoholic with a disease that requires total abstinence.
 In fact the medication my brother is just starting, Baclofen, allows a person to continue drinking.
 Doesn't that blow your mind?
 Baclofen helps users suppress alcohol cravings, and break their drinking habit.
 Baclofen must be titrated up and down when starting and stopping to minimize the risk of side effects.
 When you start with Baclofen, the person begins with a low dosage, three times a day and slowly increases it until an effective dose is reached that makes the person completely and effortlessly indifferent to alcohol.
 My brother was told that Baclofen, like any medication, induces a variety of different responses in every new person that takes it.
 For some people the treatment is really easy with no side effects at the start.
 The most common side effects are fatigue, insomnia, dizziness, and nausea.
 My brother initially had insomnia so he would watch movies into the early mornings.
 One evening I suggested Brother to Brother which is available for renting or buying on Amazon.
 It was a good choice and we were both engaged watching the movie.

 Rodney Evans' inspiring independent picture, Brother to Brother attempts to answer what was Langston Hughes, Zora Lean Hurston, Wally Thurman's connection, to life in the 1920's, to life in Harlem, and their role in the pre-Civil Rights Movement via effective flashbacks that gives context to the main character, Anthony Mackie who plays Perry, a young, gay, black artist struggling to find his place in this world and his own community.
 I thought the actors playing the main people of Bruce's social set incredible from Aunjanue Ellis who captures the zeal and life of Zora Neal Hurston to Daniel Sunjata who plays Langston Hughes.
 This was a wonderful movie, from the acting, stories, and emotion portrayed.

 Just an added note to my review.
 It's 2021.
-The LifeBAC program really worked for my brother.
+The program really worked for my brother.
 The side effects lessoned and finally disappeared.
 Baclofen takes time and it doesn't cure you overnight.
 But 1 year later and my brother's craving have disappeared.
-He set his own goals and from the start was able to work at his own pace. with his LifeBAC coach.
+He set his own goals and from the start was able to work at his own pace with his support coach.
 He now chooses how much he wants to drink instead of the mindless consumption from 2 years ago that nearly wrecked his life.
 Just yesterday he mentioned wanting to see Brother to Brother again.
 I think we will the next time I visit.